MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The lead score is a numeric rating that is assigned to a lead to indicate sales readiness.
 It's based on engagement, profile fit, and so on.

+### Learning path

+A learning path in outlines a structured and personalized journey for an employee's skill development and career growth.
+It involves a sequence of courses, training modules, and experiences designed to enhance specific competencies and align with career goals.
+Learning paths support employees in acquiring new skills, staying current with industry trends, and progressing along defined career trajectories.
+The system facilitates the tracking of individual learning paths, providing insights for both employees and managers to monitor progress and make informed decisions.

 ### Lease contracts

 A lease contract is a legal document that describes the terms under which the owner of an asset (the lessor) agrees to let a user (the lessee) use the asset.
 The lessee, in turn, agrees to uphold the terms.